nmathewson/libottery/README.md

 ------------------------------------------------------------------------

-Probably nothing in terms of its security, assuming it does a reasonable job of seeing itself.
+Probably nothing in terms of its security, assuming it does a reasonable job of seeding itself.
 But odds are good that it's pretty slow, which can make trouble for programmers: in performance critical code that eats a ton of random numbers, they're going to find yourself tempted to just use random(), because really, what could it matter?